drunkrhin0/drunkrhin0/README.md

 ## About me

-I'm a security consultant at Bugcrowd.
+I'm a Technical Project manager.
 I have a large interest in Active Directory, Azure, digital forensics, penetration testing and social engineering.

 - 🔭 I’m currently working on PowerShell automation.
 - ⭐️ I star a lot of great tools on GitHub.